-- 1. Existing Strategies and Policies: This includes formalized governmental strategies or policies that promote the use of emerging technologies and how they align with global best practices. - 2.
-Developed Practices: These are real-world applications and initiatives that are currently operational. - 3.
-Practices Under Development: These are initiatives that are in their early stages, such as pilot programs or those waiting for full-scale deployment.
-The experts will assess potential challenges, expected benefits, and the roadmap for these practices.
+- promote the use of emerging technologies and how they align with global best practices. - 2.
+Developed Practices: These are real-world applications and initiatives that are currently operational. - benefits, and the roadmap for these practices.

 After conducting a thorough analysis, we have come up with a set of recommendations that will help policymakers to make informed decisions.
 These recommendations are based on the current situation in the Western Balkans and are tailored to meet the unique challenges and needs of the region.
 Policymakers can use these insights to make strategic decisions and ensure that the region remains at the forefront of utilizing technology to enhance public service.